-Leftover salmon and rice with veggies, come together to make an easy Salmon Fried Rice recipe.
+Leftover salmon and rice, with veggies comes together to make an easy Salmon Fried Rice recipe.
 A quick meal you can whip up in just 20 minutes!

 Salmon Fried Rice Recipe

-There are loads of fried rice recipes on this blog; ultimate comfort food that can be made with all kinds of leftovers and pantry staples that come together in no time.
-I especially love this Cauliflower Shrimp Fried Rice with Pineapple or Chicken Fried Rice using leftover rotisserie chicken for an easy weeknight meal.
+There are loads of fried rice recipes on this site; ultimate comfort food that can be made with all kinds of leftovers and pantry staples that come together in no time.
+I especially love this Cauliflower Shrimp Fried Rice or Chicken Fried Rice using leftover rotisserie chicken for an easy weeknight meal.
+Try with a drizzle of sriracha mayo, if you like a little heat!

 ingredients in this recipe

-- Riced cauliflower.
-This is optional but it’s a great way to add some extra veg and bulk up this rice bowl without solely using a grain.
-It helps to stretch this dish while adding extra nutrients.
+- Riced cauliflower: This is optional but it’s a great way to add some extra veg and bulk up this rice bowl without solely using a grain.
+It helps to stretch this dish while adding extra veggies.
+You can use fresh or frozen cauliflower rice for this dish.

-- onion and garlic.
-Sautéed for aromatics and texture.
+- aromatics: Onion and garlic, sautéed for aromatics and texture.

 - green onions.
 For garnish at the end.

-Other veggies that you can add in to this fried rice w/ salmon
+Other veggie ideas that you can add in to this fried rice with salmon

 TIPS to make THE BEST FRIED RICE: